dsingleton86/reading-list/README.md

 Only finished books are logged and they are recorded in the order they were completed.
 I am indicating re-reads, even if the previous ocassions are before this list began.

 I have also put together a list from The Guardian's '[The 100 Best Novels Written in English](https://www.theguardian.com/books/2015/aug/17/the-100-best-novels-written-in-english-the-full-list)' which can be seen [here](top-100-guardian.md).
+And a list of Novel's by Stephen King, which can be seen [here](stephen-king.md), sourced from [Wikipedia](https://en.wikipedia.org/wiki/Stephen_King_bibliography#Novels).

-Using this as inspiration, when needed, and marking read books in **bold** when completed.
+Using these lists as inspiration, when needed, and marking read books in **bold** when completed.